Documents Needed to Apply for Italian Dual Citizenship

 The list is definitive but these are the documents needed for Italian citizenship by descent.

 Attention to detail is important for your dual citizenship application and this is certainly the best way to expedite the process.
-It’s true, taking time to assemble the correct information and check the accuracy of these documents will save you time and most likely, leave you one step closer to dual citizenship in Italy.
+Taking time to assemble the correct information and check the accuracy of these documents will save you time and most likely, leave you one step closer to dual citizenship in Italy.
+If you need assistance learning how to apply for dual citizenship in Italy, contact us and we will put you in contact with our Italian office location.